maustinstar/shiny/README.md

 #### Add motion-based texture to your SwiftUI views

 Draw attention to important interface elements with `.shiny()`.
-Shiny uses your gyroscope to simulate lighting and motion affects on colors.
+Shiny uses your gyroscope to simulate lighting and motion effects on colors.
 It works on almost every native SwiftUI View.
 Try it on Text, Toggle, or a VStack.
 Just add `.shiny()` to get started!

 #### 💳 Inspired by the Apple Cash Card